dib-lab/2021-paper-ibd/manuscript.md

 We detected variation correlated with IBD diagnosis in k-mer profiles of gut metagenomes from different cohorts.
 We calculated a pairwise distance matrix using angular distance between k-mer abundance profiles to assess sample diversity.
 We performed principle coordinate analysis and PERMANOVA with this distance matrix (**Figure @fig:kmers A**), using the variables study accession, diagnosis, library size, and number of k-mers observed in a sample (**Figure @fig:kmers A**).
-Study accounted for highest variation, emphasizing that technical artifacts can introduce strong signals that may influence heterogeneity in results across IBD microbiome studies but that can be mitigated through meta-analysis [@doi:10.1038/s41591-019-0406-6].
+Study accounted for highest variation, emphasizing that technical artifacts or cohort diversity can introduce strong signals that may influence heterogeneity in results across IBD microbiome studies but that can be mitigated through meta-analysis [@doi:10.1038/s41591-019-0406-6].
 The number of k-mers observed in a sample accounted for the second highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (reviewed in [@doi:10.1038/s41579-019-0213-6]).
 Diagnosis accounted for a substantial amount of variation as well, indicating that there is a small but detectable signal of IBD subtype in stool metagenomes.